What is anaemia?

 These factors may be caused or exacerbated by other conditions.
 For example, more blood than normal may be lost during an injury because of clotting issues such as haemophilia; the lack of production of red blood cells may be due to an autoimmune disorder or infection that damages the bone marrow responsible for creating red blood cells; and the rapid destruction of red blood cells may be the result of hereditary spherocytosis, a disease that makes red blood cells too fragile.

-Also, the body needs vitamins, minerals and nutrients such as iron, vitamin B12 or folic acid to make red blood cells.
+Also, the body needs vitamins, minerals and nutrients such as iron, vitamin B12, or folic acid to make red blood cells.
 Deficiencies in these can also contribute towards anaemia, meaning that conditions like coeliac disease, which affect the intestine’s ability to absorb the constituents of digested food, can lead to anaemia.

 Other possible causes include:

 Can anaemia be prevented?
+If so, how?

 To prevent some episodes of anaemia, especially those that are related to iron and vitamin deficiency, it is advisable to follow a strict diet or take food supplements.